Facial Nerve Damage

 While the facial nerve is usually considered a motor (movement) nerve, it also has sensory components.
 It originates in the human brainstem at the front of the pontomedullary junction.
 It travels through the facial canal and sends branches throughout the face.
 Its main job is to supply nerves to the muscles of facial expression.
 It also supplies nerve function to the lacrimal gland and the mucus-secreting glands of the nasal cavity and oral cavity.
 There is a parasympathetic part of the facial nerve, which is also part of the nerve controlling the tongue.
 The submandibular glands and the sublingual glands do not function well without innervation by the facial nerve.

 The sensory part of the facial cranial nerve delivers sensation to the external auditory canal, a small patch of skin behind the ear and the surface of the tympanic membrane.

 Even some taste buds owe their innervation to the facial nerve which is also called cranial nerve VII.What are the Symptoms of Facial Nerve Trauma?

 Damage to the facial nerve can result in a distorted appearance to your face.
 You can have difficulty making a certain facial expression or problems closing your eyes.
 The facial muscles will often sag or droop so your face feels stiff.
 Your face can be completely paralyzed on one side, similar to what is seen in Bell’s Palsy.
 You lose all voluntary control of half of your facial muscles, and you will have problems keeping food in your mouth while you are chewing.
 There will be a sensory loss in certain areas of the face which will feel numb.

 The facial nerve affects your ability to produce saliva and taste food.
-Damage to the facial nerve can cause taste to be altered.
+Damage to the facial nerve can cause the taste to be altered.
 Food and beverages will taste strange or very bland.
 Some patients with facial nerve trauma will have no sense of taste at all.

 These changes can be permanent or temporary, depending on the nature of the trauma to the facial nerve.